 – improving the understanding of what is relevant given a certain request.

-In particular Sease currently focus on:
+In particular, Sease currently focuses on:

 Learning To Rank is the ability to learn how to rank the search results coming from a query, based on training data collected from past user interactions.
-Integrating Learning To Rank technologies to your search engine passes through different steps:
+Integrating Learning To Rank technologies into your search engine passes through different steps: